 What analysts say:

 - Buy, sell, or hold?: The majority of analysts back comScore as a buy.
-But with 85.7% of analysts rating it a buy, comScore is still below the mean analyst rating of its nearest nine competitors, which average 92.5% buys.
-Analysts don't like comScore as much as competitor Arbitron overall.
-Four out of four analysts rate Arbitron a buy compared to six of seven for comScore.
-While analysts still rate the stock a moderate buy, they are a little more optimistic about it compared to three months ago.
+But with 80% of analysts rating it a buy, comScore is still below the mean analyst rating of its nearest nine competitors, which average 82.6% buys.
+Analysts like comScore better than competitor Arbitron overall.
+Three out of five analysts rate Arbitron a buy compared to four of five for comScore.
+While analysts still rate the stock a Moderate buy, they are a little more optimistic about it compared to three months ago.

-- Revenue forecasts: On average, analysts predict $58.4 million in revenue this quarter.
-That would represent a rise of 27.8% from the year-ago quarter.
+- Revenue Forecasts: On average, analysts predict $63.4 million in revenue this quarter.
+That would represent a rise of 23.8% from the year-ago quarter.

-- Wall Street earnings expectations: The average analyst estimate is a loss of $0.25 per share.
-Estimates range from a loss of $0.39 to a loss of $0.07.
+- Wall Street Earnings Expectations: The average analyst estimate is a loss of $0.05 per share.
+Estimates range from a loss of $0.13 to a loss of $0.02.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 93.9% awarding it an outperform rating.
-The community at large backs the All-Stars with 85.7% assigning it a rating of outperform.
-Fools have embraced comScore, though the message boards have been quiet lately with only 50 posts in the past 30 days. comScore's bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.
+CAPS All-Stars are in strong support of the stock, with 85.7% assigning it an "outperform" rating.
+Most of the community agrees with the All-Stars, with 82.4% giving it a rating of "outperform."
+Fools are keen on comScore, though the message boards have been quiet lately with only 51 posts in the past 30 days. comScore's bearish CAPS rating of one out of five stars falls short of the Fool community sentiment.

 For all our comScore-specific analysis, including earnings and beyond, add comScore to My Watchlist.